Log in with RealMe

 Future procurement opportunities

-Publishing future procurement opportunities (FPO) on Government Electronic Tender Service (GETS) lets businesses understand the pipeline of potential work coming from buyers and prepare in advance.
+Publishing future procurement opportunities (FPO) on the Government Electronic Tender Service (GETS) lets businesses understand the pipeline of potential work coming from buyers and prepare in advance.

 An FPO is not a commitment to proceed with the procurement; it signals intended future activity to the market.
 Once the procurement opportunity is realised and advertised, the RFx can be linked to the FPO.
 This allows suppliers to continue tracking your procurement.